Nuclear Institute: History

 It was formed on 1 January 2009 from the merger of the British Nuclear Energy Society (BNES), a learned society, and the Institution of Nuclear Engineers (INucE), a professional institute.
 Both organisations had the same former address.
 The merger was agreed on 23 April 2008.
 In 2010, the Institute became a member of the UK Science Council.
 It is licensed by the Science Council to award Chartered Scientist status to qualifying members.

 BNES

 It was formed in 1962.
 It had around 1,400 members.
 The BNES formed the Young Generation Network in 1996.
 Its last president was John Earp.

 INucE

 Institution of Nuclear Engineers (INucE) was founded in 1959.
 It was a Nominated Body of the Engineering Council UK.
 Members of the institute would be given the title "Fellow of the Institution of Nuclear Engineers" (FINucE).
 The last president was David Whitworth.

 Functions

 It represents the UK nuclear power industry.
 It publishes Nuclear Future every two months.
 It holds conferences and meetings throughout the UK.

+The NI annually hosts the Universities’ Nuclear Technology Forum, which stands as one of the oldest nuclear engineering meetings globally;